NamNguyenResearch/NamNguyenResearch.github.io/_pages/about.md

 ---

 Hi, my name is Trung Vu.
-I am a sixth year Ph.D. candidate in [Computer Science](https://eecs.oregonstate.edu/) - AI / Machine Learning group - at [Oregon State University](https://oregonstate.edu/), advised by [Dr. Raviv Raich](https://web.engr.oregonstate.edu/~raich/).
+I am a sixth-year Ph.D. candidate in [Computer Science](https://eecs.oregonstate.edu/) - AI / Machine Learning group - at [Oregon State University](https://oregonstate.edu/), advised by [Dr. Raviv Raich](https://web.engr.oregonstate.edu/~raich/).
 My research primarily focuses on optimization theory, matrix analysis, and machine learning for signal processing.
-I have recently interested in perturbation theory, random matrix theory, and differential geometry. <span style='color: red'>As I am graduating this Summer 2022, I am looking to for a postdoc position</span> with focus on theoretical analysis of optimization methods for machine learning.
+I have recently been interested in perturbation theory, random matrix theory, and differential geometry. <span style='color: red'>As I am graduating this Summer 2022, I am looking for a postdoc position</span> with a focus on theoretical analysis of optimization methods for machine learning.
 {: .text-justify}